 - Evidence of community service in a health care setting (e.g., healthcare for underserved populations, medical mission work)

 Applicants accepted in previous admission cycles had patient contact experience ranging from 1,050 hours to 25,750 hours.

 We encourage applicants to “shadow” PAs in order to become informed about the profession, although shadowing does not count toward the required patient contact experience hours.

 In addition to the above criteria, applicants will also be assessed on the following non-cognitive factors:

 - Diversity of life experience

 - Success in overcoming adversity

-A copy of the Background Check will be given to the student during Orientation.
-Other copies will be distributed on a need to know basis for educational purposes (i.e., clinical education sites).
+A copy of the Background Check will be provided to the student upon request.
+Other copies will be distributed on a need-to-know basis for educational purposes (such as to clinical education sites).

-Acceptance into and successful completion of the Wake Forest School of Medicine PA Program does not imply or guarantee that the student will be able to obtain state licensure upon graduation.
+Acceptance into and successful completion of the WFSM PA Program does not imply or guarantee that the student will be able to obtain state licensure upon graduation.